Uncovering Social Network Activity Using Joint User and Topic Interaction: ( )

 \section{\methodName (\MIC)}

 The \MIC model is defined over the MMHPs framework and builds upon the idea that user interactions take place over a landscape of contextually interacting topics (see the conceptual illustration in \Fig{fig:adoption_scheme}).
 More specifically, the cascade interactions are represented as \emph{positive pairwise contextual links}, which are taken into account for defining a context-sensitive independent user intensity for each cascade.
 These are then fed to a mixing function that shapes the final conditional mark probability density $f_u$.
-The main formulas of the model follow.